kestra-io/docs/docs/administrator-guide/monitoring/README.md

 Kestra expose some internal metrics allowing to add some alert.
 Each one declare many timeseries with tags allowing to track at least namespace & flow.
 But also some others tags depending on available tasks.

-Also each task type can expose [custom metrics](../../concepts/executions.md#metrics) that will be exposed on prometheus.
+Also each task type can expose [custom metrics](../../concepts/executions.md#metrics) that will be exposed on Prometheus.

 #### Worker